eckelcu/unimgr-xr/README.md

 ![Create EP-Line Service](./images/put-epl.png)

-### Step 11: Verify configuration on R1 and R2
+### Step 12: Verify configuration on R1 and R2

 Show the interface and l2vpn configuration of both devices after the creation of the service.
-Note that Gigabit Ethernet 0/0/0/2 on each device now has an `mtu` and `l2transport` configured and that `l2vpn` is now configured on both devices as well.
+Note that Gigabit Ethernet 0/0/0/1 on R1 and Gigabit Ethernet 0/0/0/2 on R2 have an `mtu` and `l2transport` configured and that `l2vpn` is now configured on both devices as well.

 ```
 $ show running-configuration interface